Blog

 • Lower revenue due to missed sales and weakened relationships

-As supply chain technology gets more sophisticated, we can expect retailers to take a much more strategic approach to sourcing and procurement.
+As supply chain technology gets more sophisticated, we can expect retailers to take a much more strategic approach to the sourcing and procurement process.
 Vendor score cards are just one way in which retailers are doing just that.
-And the retailer that reduced distribution for the “bad” supplier?
+And the retailer that reduced distribution for the underperforming supplier?
 They now have more money to spend on the “good” suppliers.
-It’s a win-win for both the retailer and the “good”’ suppliers.
+It’s a win-win for both the retailer and the “good”’ suppliers as well as a proven method for managing vendor relationships.

 The Value of Data Integrity